This Language That is Our Lives: An Interview with Kate Hunter

 [00:38:42] EXPLODING VERBATIM THEATRE

-DR: Interesting.
-To what extent is the way in which Anna Deavere Smith, who is often seen as a progenitor of verbatim theatre – I mean, her specific technique is very much rooted in this skill of mimicry that she has as a performer, that she hears other people’s voices and reproduces them in a way that actually feels faithful or whatever.
-To what extent is that mimicry an aspect of your interest as a performer?
+DR: To what extent is the way in which, for example, Anna Deavere Smith, who is often seen as a progenitor of verbatim theatre – I mean, her specific technique is very much rooted in this skill of mimicry that she has as a performer, that she hears other people’s voices and reproduces them in a way that actually feels faithful – to what extent is that mimicry an aspect of your interest as a performer?

 DR: Yes.
 Interesting.

-DR: Thanks so much Kate, that’s been really interesting, really helpful.
+DR: Yes, great… Thanks so much Kate, that’s been really interesting, really helpful!

 Transcription by Tom Colley